djlouie/project-soup-chat-logs/README.md

 I've also put recordings of useful Unity tutorials I used when making project soup.

 The 1-14 logs are in reverse chronological order (1 newer, 14 older), log 15 is newest

+log 16-26 are in reverse chronological and are older than 14